Lapina-SL/mobile-cloud-asgn2/README.md

 # Assignment 2

-(My task was to write a repository and controllers for a PEST video service with authentication and the ability to like videos by users.)
+(My task was to write a repository and controllers for a REST video service with authentication and the ability to like videos by users.)

 ## Overview